false

 You’re Happier Without it

 It’s true: Not using your phone at dinner can actually make you happier.
-The reason is simple: When your phone isn’t commanding your attention, you’re more engaged with your surroundings.
+The reason is simple: When your phone isn’t commanding your attention, you’re more present and engaged with your surroundings.

-A good analogy is taking pictures while you’re on vacation: Wouldn’t you rather enjoy the scenery than hide your face behind a camera the whole time?
+A good analogy is taking pictures while you’re on vacation: the best moments usually happen when you’re not looking through a lens.

 It Teaches Proper Etiquette